-The toxicity of bitter almonds can be destroyed by heat, but the sale of the unrefined nuts is nonetheless prohibited in the U.S. These nuts are still used in areas of Europe and other countries, however.
-They're sold in pharmacies in Germany and are an ingredient in Christmas stollen made there.
-They're also used to make marzipan and cookies in Europe, and to make a kind of sweet syrup in Greece.
+Bitter almonds are no longer toxic if they are cooked, but regardless, the sale of the unrefined nuts is prohibited in the U.S. Bitter almonds are still used in areas of Europe and other countries.
+Bitter almonds are sold in pharmacies in Germany and are an ingredient in Christmas stollen, or Christmas fruit cake, made in Germany.
+Also, bitter almonds are used to make marzipan and cookies in Europe and can be used to make a kind of sweet syrup in Greece.

-Bitter almonds can be successfully processed to make almond extract and almond-flavored liqueurs.
-The prussic acid is leached when they're boiled and baked.
+Bitter almonds can be processed to make almond extract and almond-flavored liqueurs.

-They're either bitter or they're sweet.
-Sweet almonds are the ones you can scoop up by the handful and munch on.
 They might be crumbled and sprinkled atop desserts and other dishes.
-Commercially, they hail from farms in the U.S., Australia, South Africa and the Mediterranean, where they're grown on trees.
+Commercially, they are harvested from farms in the U.S., Australia, South Africa, and the Mediterranean, where the nuts grow on trees.

-Perhaps ironically, bitter almonds are reported to have medicinal uses, although they're generally employed in folk medicine, not sold or used commercially or pharmaceutically.
-They're said to help treat coughs, muscle spasms, pain, itching and other conditions, although their effectiveness has never been proven in studies.
+Ironically, bitter almonds are reported to have medicinal uses in folk medicine.
+Bitter almonds are not sold or used commercially or pharmaceutically in the U.S. According to folk recipes, bitter almonds are said to help treat coughs, muscle spasms, pain, itching, and other conditions, although their effectiveness has never been proven in studies.

 In the 1970s and 1980s, an ingredient in bitter almonds, vitamin B17, was being investigated as a cancer cure.
 Several people traveled out of the U.S. to be given the vitamin B17 regimen only to die of issues related to cyanide poisoning.
 One of these people was famous American actor Steve McQueen.